 1. Switch out fabrics for jewel-toned ones

 My favorite colors to decorate with for fall are anything jewel-toned like amber, mustard, gold, red, burnt orange, and soft creams.
-These colors tend to reflect the landscape outside and I love to make my home feel like an extension of my backyard.
+While I love these rich shades that reflect the landscape outside, I also like to mix in neutral fall decor ideas to keep the overall look balanced and cozy, making my home feel like an extension of my backyard.

 I also love to add in shades of green like I did the other year when I used greens and soft cream/yellow colors.
 It is a very easy color to use in most seasons and paired with these rich colors, it will make greens feel vibrant and pop in your space.